Internal Governance Procedure - 61.02.01

 The enrollment management unit develops its action plan for the upcoming year to meet the established enrollment goals.
 The plan is linked to core work and the strategic plan and is reviewed by the planning council, as appropriate, for alignment with the college’s strategic plan.

-The diversity committee develops its action plan for the upcoming year to meet the established diversity goals.
+The diversity, equity, and inclusion committee develops its action plan for the upcoming year to meet the established diversity, equity, and inclusion goals.
 The plan is then reviewed by the president for alignment with the college’s values and the core values of the board of trustees.
-Strategic components of the diversity plan are reviewed for inclusion in the integrated core work and strategic plan and budget.
+Strategic components of the diversity, equity, and inclusion plan are reviewed for inclusion in the integrated core work and strategic plan and budget.

 Facilities Master Plan